syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 # Load On Demand in WinUI Scheduler (SfScheduler)

-The scheduler supports to loading appointment on demand with loading indicator and it improves the loading performance when you have appointments range for multiple years.
+The scheduler supports loading appointments on-demand with loading indicator and it improves the loading performance when you have appointments range for multiple years.

 ![load-appointments-on-demand-from-visible-date-ranges-in-winui-scheduler](LoadOnDemand_Image/load-appointments-on-demand-from-visible-date-ranges-in-winui-scheduler.gif)

 ## QueryAppointments event

-The `QueryAppointments` event is used to load appointments in on-demand for the visible date range.
-You might start and stop the loading indicator animation before and after the appointments loaded using the `ShowBusyIndicator`.
+The `QueryAppointments` event is used to load appointments on-demand for the visible date range.
+You might start and stop the loading indicator animation before and after the appointments loaded using the `ShowBusyIndicator.`
 The `QueryAppointmentsEventArgs` has the following members which provide information for the `QueryAppointments` event.

-`VisibleDateRange` : Gets the current visible date range of scheduler that is used to load the appointments.
+`VisibleDateRange`: Gets the current visible date range of scheduler that is used to load the appointments.

 {%tabs %}
 {% highlight xaml %}